Lotus Tower: Design and function

 The design of this building is inspired by the Lotus flower.
 The lotus symbolizes purity within Sri Lankan culture and is also said to symbolize the country's flourishing development.
-The tower base is inspired by the lotus throne and will also be formed by two inverted trapezoidal.
-The tower's color is planned to alternate between pink and light yellow by smooth transition- an effect achieved by coating the glass.
+The tower base is inspired by the lotus throne and will also be formed by two inverted trapezoids.
+The tower's color can be changed by RGB lights.

 The tower is 350 m tall and covers 30600 sqm of floor area.